lyz-code/blue-book/docs/meditation.md

     It’s similar to prayer in that you reflect on the silence around you and seek a deeper connection with your God or Universe.

+# How to get started

+The easiest way to begin is to sit quietly and focus on your breath for 20 minutes every day.
+If it's too much for you, start in small moments of time, even 5 or 10 minutes, and grow from there.

 # References

 * [healthline article on types of meditation](https://www.healthline.com/health/mental-health/types-of-meditation#focused-meditation)